axelGschaider/edWood/README.md

 3) INSTALLATION AND RUNNING

+TODO: update the chapter!!!
+Now sbt is needed and make no longer supported

 Large parts of edWood are written in Scala.
-Nontheless the scala library is provided in the lib/ and all that is needed to run the edWood is Java 1.6 (or higher) and make. edWood can be run with the following command:
+Nontheless the scala library is provided as sbt dependecy and all that is needed to run the edWood is Java 1.6 (or higher) and sbt. edWood can be run with the following command:

     make ed